-What is milk kefir?
+What is Milk Kefir?

 I’m glad that the word “kefir” is indeed everywhere – that means more people are using it!
 Kefir is actually a Russian word, pronounced in English with a short e sound and the emphasis on the last syllable.
 You can hear it pronounced here.

 The kefir grains turn wholesome dairy into a powerhouse of probiotics, vitamins and beneficial bacteria.
 You can use it to re-culture your gut while on prescription antibiotics.

 A few years later, as our tastes have matured around a whole foods diet, we now consume milk kefir several times a week.
-One of the best things about milk kefir is that is protects the beneficial bacteria in the very harsh environment of your stomach.
+One of the best things about it is that it protects the beneficial bacteria in the very harsh environment of your stomach.
 That allows all that good bacteria to do its job of regulating your gut in healthy ways.

-If you decide you’d like to know a bit more about feremented foods, be sure to check out the Ferment All the Things section of the Homestead Kitchen chapter of our book, The Do It Yourself Homestead.
+If you decide you’d like to know a bit more about fermented foods, be sure to check out the Ferment All the Things section of the Homestead Kitchen chapter of our book, The Do It Yourself Homestead.
 Don’t have your own copy of the book?
 No worries, we wrote one just for you – to learn more, click below.
 For a free sample from that chapter, simply email me at Tessa@homesteadlady.com.